psalmyvan/Calendar-App/README.md

 <br />

 *Applicant's notes:*
 > Unfortunately, I used bootstrap.
-Only because I was more used to it, I plan to switch it to Tailwind before deadline.<br />
+Only because I was more used to it, I plan to switch it to Tailwind before deadline.<br /><br />
-> Login is currently unavailable.
-As contingency, I made a "continue as free user" button to navigate to the calendar app page.
+> Login is currently available but without a proper REST API implementation for login auth.
+As a contingency, I made a "continue as free user" button to navigate to the calendar app page.

 -ReactQuery + Axios